17136319/INF370-Adoptify/README.md

 3. git commit -m "comments"
 4. git push origin master

 if there is MERGE problems
--go to each file that they specify has a merge problem/error -and search for <<<HEAD
+-go to each file that they specify has a merge problem/error and open the file in Notepad -and search for <<<HEAD

+*only in emergencies use: git push --force